Mirai1602/Mirai1602/README.md

 Hi, people!
 I'm Mirai....
-A future Information System engineer (in a wait of start her education) with some previous knowlegment 'bout basic staments of progrmamming
+A  Information System engineer student, freshman
 I have some early experince working with:

 >HTML and CSS